pnerg/sbt-publish-settings-plugin/README.md

 # SBT Publish Settings Plugin
 Plugin for managing settings needed for SBT publish.

-It can be very cumbersome to configure a build.sbt file properly if one wishes to publish the artifact to some repository (e.g. Nexus, Artifactory).
+It can be very cumbersome to configure a _build.sbt_ file properly if one wishes to publish the artifact to some repository (e.g. Nexus, Artifactory).
 This plugin provides help for that configuration.

 ###Credentials
 In order to be able to publish to any repository it generally requires you to provide credentials to that repository.
-Traditionally sbt uses the _~/.ivy2/.credentials"_ file for that.
+Traditionally sbt uses the _~/.ivy2/.credentials_ file for that.
 It however requires some manual setup in the build.sbt file.
 Also the utilities provided out-of-the-box only support one single domain in the _.credentials_ file.